jamesward/gcp-infra-stuff/network/NAT/README.md

 curl www.example.com
 ```

-# 2. NAT on Regular VM
+# 2. NAT on a GCE

 ## What are we going to do?